 - U.S. News & World Report ranks HU #3 among "Universities with the Highest Internship Placement Rates."

 - Robert M. Scaer,P.E., President and Chief Operating Officer, Gannett Fleming

 - Duane F. Maun, CPA, Vice President for Finance

 - Bilita Mattes, Ed.D., Provost

-- The University's total student enrollment for undergraduate and graduate degree seeking students is 911.
+- The University's total student enrollment for undergraduate and graduate degree seeking students is 1,513 as of May 1, 2015.
 Additionally, each year several hundred individuals attend the University for training, professional and continuing education, certificate or dual enrollment programs.